Written by

 Many LMSs now allow teachers to post announcements about class activities or assignments directly to their social media accounts, which can be helpful if your students primarily use these networks rather than email.

-Teaching tools are available to help you use a variety of teaching styles, from individualized lessons to group projects.
-Here, we've grouped some of the most common and helpful teaching tools and resources.
+Teaching tools are available to help you use a variety of teaching styles, from individualized lessons to group projects that we have tested.
+Here, we’ve grouped some of the most common and helpful teaching tools and resources.
 They cover everything from scheduling, communication and video conferencing to managing your work hours, sharing files and saving documents.

 These 20 tools can be classified into 7 categories as follows: